en_USEnglish

 The challenges of deeplinking

-Interdevice compatibility
+Cross-device compatibility

 Deeplinking can be more complex when it comes to directing users to a specific application on different devices and operating systems.
-Each operating system has its own URL schema and redirection rules, which can make deeplinking more difficult to implement universally.
+Each operating system has its own URL schemes and redirection rules, which can make deeplinking more difficult to implement universally.

 Technical configuration